andreasmhallberg/readingnotes/Gully, 1997. Arabic linguistic issues and controverisies.md

 - *Nahḍa* as the "neo-classical" era.
 75

-- Linguistic issues promoted in newly established Egytian and Lebanese journals.
+- Linguistic issues promoted in newly established Egyptian and Lebanese journals.
 76

 - Most of the debate conducted by Christian Arabs.
 77